deltachat/chatmail/README.md

     scripts/cmdeploy run
    ```

-5. To output a DNS zone file from which you can transfer DNS records
+5. To show recommended DNS records which you can configure
-   to your DNS provider:
+   at your DNS provider
+   (it can take some time until they are public):

    ```
     scripts/cmdeploy dns